olegasivakov/ep-2/README.md

 **1. Data processing**

-Ethereum blockchain provides data broadcast, access and execution layer using as a basement for external business logic.
-Any operation inside that layer is processed by sending ```transaction```, a structured data including node coin value, input data, and a number of technical fields.
+Ethereum blockchain provides data broadcast, access and execution layer using it as a basis for external business logic.
+Any operation inside that layer is processed by sending ```transaction```, a structured data including coin value, input data, and a number of technical fields.

-There are two common cases of transaction usage:
+There are two common usecases of transaction usage:

-- sending coins (```ETH``` or ```wei```) from user's account to another account;
+- sending coins (```ETH``` or ```wei```) from a user account to another account;
-- sending some data to execution layer oа blockchain, expecting that this data will be accepted and processed by the ```contract```.
+- sending some data to the execution layer oа blockchain, expecting that this data will be accepted and processed by the ```contract```.

-ISO 15022/20022 messages are looks like as:
+ISO 15022/20022 messages looks like this:

-- a set of data that can be splited to sender-related, receiver-related, and customer-related prtis,
+- a set of data that can be divided to sender-related, receiver-related, and customer-related parts,
 - coin transfer instructions, containing a wide amount of data in a comparision with traditional ```Ethereum``` transaction data,
 - a set of data that should be processed by some algorithm (```contract```, for example).
-This data set may contain a dictionary- or library-related data (may be indexed), and a customer-related (individyally-defined) data.
+These data fields may contain a dictionary- or library-related data (may be indexed), and a customer-related (individyally-defined) data.

-All data of standartized messages should be securely transferred; in common case, it means that data should be encrypted, but the blockchain ```contract``` should process data despite that encryption.
-It means that one of particular tasks is to create an ```object``` that can be processed with contract uzing **zero-knowledge** approach to data processing.
+All contents of standartized messages should be securely transferred; in common case, it means that data should be encrypted, but the blockchain ```contract``` may process data despite that encryption.
+It means that one of particular tasks is to create an ```object``` that can be processed by the contract uzing **zero-knowledge** approach to data processing.

-Solving our issues with data processing, we have to make improvements to the node that can parse standartized message, translate it to the `blockchain` standard, and vice versa after the message was processed with transaction.
+Solving mentioned issues of data processing, we have to make improvements to the node that can parse standartized message, translate it to the `blockchain` standard, and vice versa after the message was processed with transaction.

 **2. Connections and cybersecurity**